Depth lower bounds in Stabbing Planes for combinatorial principles: Abstract

 \section{Abstract}

 {\em Stabbing Planes} (also known as Branch and Cut) is a proof system introduced very recently which, informally speaking, extends the $\DPLL$ method by branching on integer linear inequalities instead of single variables.
-The techniques known so far to prove size and depth lower bounds for Stabbing Planes are generalizations of those used for the {\em Cutting Planes} proof system established via communication complexity arguments.
-As such they work for the lifted version of combinatorial statements.
+The techniques known so far to prove size and depth lower bounds for Stabbing Planes are generalizations of those used for the {\em Cutting Planes} proof system.
+For size lower bounds these are established by monotone circuit arguments, while for depth these are found via communication complexity and protection.
+As such these bounds apply for lifted versions of combinatorial statements.
 Rank lower bounds for Cutting Planes are also obtained by geometric arguments called {\em protection lemmas}.

 In this work we introduce two new geometric approaches to prove size/depth lower bounds in Stabbing Planes working for any formula: (1) the {\em antichain method}, relying on {\em Sperner's Theorem} and (2) the {\em covering method} which uses results on {\em essential coverings} of the boolean cube by linear polynomials, which in turn relies on {\em Alon's combinatorial Nullenstellensatz}.